Financial-Times/origami/apps/for-everyone-website/src/content/docs/getting-started/technical-guide.md

 - Components are configurable using data attributes
 - Events triggered by a component should be namespaced under the target component’s name
-- Component JavaScript is usually annotated using JSDoc
+- Component JavaScript should be annotated using [TypeScript in JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html)

 ### CSS

 - CSS selectors follow the [BEM naming convention](https://en.bem.info/methodology/naming-convention/).
+- Brand specific CSS must be applied using the presence of a parent `data-o3-brand` data attribute.
+E.g. `[data-o3-brand="core"] .o3-button`.
+- Theme specific CSS must be applied using the `data-o3-theme` data attribute, whether applied directly to the component or a parent element.
+E.g. `.o3-button[data-o3-theme=inverse], :where([data-o3-theme=inverse]) .o3-button`
 - CSS Custom properties defined in the global namespace are prefixed with the component name
 - We recommend components only style: